tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/03_method_references.md

     Conversion a = String::valueOf;

-the "shapes" fit so it can be assigned.
+the 'shapes' fit, so it can be assigned.

 Interestingly, we can assign the same lambda to any interface that requires the same 'shape'.
 For example, if we have another functional interface with the same 'shape',

-Here `Example` returns a `String` and takes an `Object` so it has the same signature shape as `valueOf`.
+Here, `Example` returns a `String` and takes an `Object` so it has the same signature shape as `valueOf`.

     interface Example {
         String theNameIsUnimportant(Object object);